Manhattan

 What does CO2 laser resurfacing treat?

-Erbium laser resurfacing is designed to remove moderately deep lines and wrinkles on the face, hands, neck, or chest.
-The technique emits concentrated pulse beams of light to the skin in order to remove layers in fractions.
+CO2 or Erbium laser resurfacing is designed to remove moderate to deep lines and wrinkles and loose skin on the face, lips, eyes or neck.
+The technique emits concentrated pulse beams of light to the skin in order to remove layers of skin in fractions.
+These lasers are ideal for treating wrinkles, poor texture, sun damage, large pores, pigmentation, loose skin, as well as scars, including acne, surgical and burn scars.

-Its most effective capability is minimizing wrinkles and brown spots on the skin of the face, neck, chest, and hands.
-This laser works by creating minimal burns to the skin resulting in collagen production.
-It only treats microscopic laser columns that penetrate deep into the skin.
+CO2 lasers are the most effective technology for minimizing wrinkles, poor texture, and loose skin on the face, neck, around the eyes, and around the mouth..
+These lasers work by creating minimal burns to the skin resulting in collagen production.
+Fractionated CO2 lasers only treat microscopic laser columns that penetrate deep into the skin.
 Each pulse stimulates new skin production while evening out the irregularities in the skin.
+This laser also causes dramatic tightening of the skin to due the heat that it produces in the skin.

-What are the different kinds of laser resurfacing?
+What are the different kinds of CO2 laser resurfacing?

-There are two types of lasers that are most commonly used for resurfacing which are carbon dioxide (CO2) lasers and erbium lasers.
-Each laser treats the skin cells at a surface level, which means this isn’t a deep treatment.
-CO2 laser resurfacing emits short-pulsed light energy or continuous light beam to create micro-damage sites.
+There are two types of lasers that are most commonly used for resurfacing which are carbon dioxide (CO2) lasers and Erbium lasers.
+Each laser treats the skin at the epidermal and dermal level.
+The depth depends on energies used and the skill of the surgeon.
+The fractional CO2 laser resurfacing emits short-pulsed light energy or continuous light beam to create micro-damage sites.
 This minimal heat damage stimulates collagen production, ultimately leaving behind a newer and tighter layer of skin.
 CO2 laser resurfacing is considered one of the most effective treatments for those with wrinkled skin.
+The Co2 laser is able to penetrate deeper than erbium lasers, giving them their superior results in head to head studies.
+Fully ablative CO2 or Erbium lasers take off a layer of skin all at once.
+These lasers have linger downtime often requiring at least 2-3 weeks downtime compared to their functional variants.
+They also have a higher risk of side effects such as scarring and infection.

 Dr. Rokhsar will provide clear instructions for after-treatment care.
-The skin has gone under a treatment process so it is important to keep the skin hydrated, preferably with Aquaphor throughout the days following until dryness decreases.
-Allowing the skin to dry out will slow down the healing process.
+The skin is raw immediately post treatment, so it is important to keep the skin hydrated, preferably with Aquaphor healing ointment or vaseline for the first seven days until brand new skin is fully formed.
+It is also important to take the prescribed oral antibiotics, antivirals, and antifungal medications.
+Allowing the skin to dry out or scab will slow down the healing process.
 Cold compresses are also used to help reduce any swelling and sunburn feeling you may experience.
+In addition vinegar water soaks must be applied to the skin every two to three hours while awake.
+This keeps the skin clean and debris free.

 A fractional laser is a type of laser used for skin resurfacing and rejuvenation.
 It delivers a laser beam that is divided into thousands of microscopic treatment zones, targeting only a fraction of the skin at a time, which allows for more rapid healing and less risk of side effects than traditional laser treatments.
 Fractional lasers can be ablative or non-ablative, and they can treat a variety of skin concerns such as fine lines, wrinkles, scars, hyperpigmentation, and uneven skin tone and texture.
 The FDA has cleared fractional lasers for the treatment of periorbital wrinkles, acne scars, surgical scars, dyschromia, and pigmented lesions such as age spots, sunspots, and melasma.
 The Fraxel Restore Dual laser is a popular non-ablative option that combines two wavelengths to safely achieve optimal results with no downtime.
 Dr. Rokhsar was involved in the development of the Fraxel laser and introduced Fraxel around the world in 2004-2005 to Australia, Asia, Europe and in 2003 in South America.